-On behalf of the Commissioner of the Division of Motor Vehicles and the Governor's Representative for Highway Safety Joseph J. Cicchirillo, we are pleased to present the FY 2007 West Virginia Highway Safety Plan.
+On behalf of the Commissioner of the Division of Motor Vehicles and the Governor's Representative for Highway Safety Joseph J. Cicchirillo, we are pleased to present the FY2008 West Virginia Highway Safety Plan.
 This will serve as an outline for improving the safety of all motorists on West Virginia's roadways.
 It will detail our efforts in reducing the loss of life and injuries resulting from motor vehicle crashes.

 The Governor's Highway Safety Program (GHSP), a section of the West Virginia Division of Motor Vehicles, has developed a comprehensive problem-based Highway Safety Plan (HSP).
-The Governor's Highway Safety Program faces considerable challenges in 2007.
-The development of the FY07 Highway Safety Plan sets the priorities and goals for the upcoming year.
+The Governor's Highway Safety Program faces considerable challenges in 2008.
+The development of the FY08 Highway Safety Plan sets the priorities and goals for the upcoming year.

-FY 2006 proved to be successful.
+FY 2007 proved to be successful.
 The GHSP decided to focus on the basics and exert more direct involvement in the various activities and priorities.
-The priorities for 2007 will be Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Motorcycle/ATV Safety, Youth Alcohol Issues, Traffic Records, and the coordination of law enforcement, state, community and private sector efforts to reach the goals set forth by the GHSP.
+The priorities for 2008 will be Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Motorcycle/ATV Safety, Youth Alcohol Issues, Traffic Records, and the coordination of law enforcement, state, community and private sector efforts to reach the goals set forth by the GHSP.

-Over the last five years, the Governor's Highway Safety Program, along with our Highway Safety partners and advocates, has worked hard to raise our Seat Belt Usage rates from 49.5 % in 2000 to the current 2006 rate of 88%.
+Over the last six years, the Governor's Highway Safety Program, along with our Highway Safety partners and advocates, has worked hard to raise our Seat Belt Usage rates from 49.5 % in 2000 to the 2006 rate of 88% (preliminary 2007 rate of 89.7%).
 This increase is a direct result of the "Click It or Ticket Law Enforcement Challenge", with over two-thirds of West Virginia's law enforcement agencies participating, in conjunction with paid media.
 The GHSP Law Enforcement Liaison Office has been instrumental in gaining and maintaining law enforcement's interest in the program.

-During FY 2005, the "WV LIFESAVERS" program was launched to provide incentives to individual law enforcement officers to become involved in our occupant protection efforts, and over 300 officers participated in 2006.
+During FY 2005, the "WV LIFESAVERS" program was launched to provide incentives to individual law enforcement officers to become involved in our occupant protection efforts, and over 850 officers are participating in 2007.
 We will expand the program to encompass other enforcement projects and increase the numbers of participants.

 The non-use and misuse of child passenger safety devices continues to be around 85% (observations at CPS safety events).
-In 2006, the "High School Seat Belt Challenge", directed to 15-18 year olds, was implemented in high schools throughout the state.
+In 2007, the "High School Seat Belt Challenge", directed to 15-18 year olds, was implemented in high schools throughout the state.
 We have also broadened our focus on the 4-15 year old age group.

-Impaired driving is a continuing problem with 34% of the 2006 motor vehicle fatalities being alcohol related.
-The vast majority of these occurs at nighttime, are single vehicle accidents, and run off the roadway.
-The Governor's Highway Safety Program's Law Enforcement Liaison Office has expanded in order to take a broader role in not only Occupant Protection activities, but Impaired Driving and other focus areas as well.
-The GHSP facilitated an initial meeting of a statewide DUI Taskforce.
-This group formulated a year long sustained Impaired Driving Enforcement Plan, which includes the participation of the WV State Police, local law enforcement agencies, GHSP, Regional Traffic Safety Programs, other state and community agencies, and advocate groups.
-We are in the 21st month of this plan and will continue into FY2007.
+Alcohol related fatalities decreased in 2006 from 34% to 28%.
+Even so, this continues to be an area that demands continual attention.
+The vast majority of the alcohol related fatalities occur during the nighttime, are single vehicle accidents, and run off roadway accidents.
+The Governor's Highway Safety Program's Law Enforcement Liaison Office has continued to take a broader role in not only Occupant Protection activities, but Impaired Driving and other focus areas as well.
+A statewide DUI Taskforce formulated a sustained Impaired Driving Enforcement Plan, which includes the participation of the WV State Police, local law enforcement agencies, GHSP, Regional Traffic Safety Programs, other state and community agencies, and advocate groups.